Master the Art of Manufactured Spending: Maximizing Credit Card Rewards Safely

 The IRS accepts credit card payments through third-party processors, making tax payments a legitimate manufactured spending opportunity.
 Processing fees typically range from 1.9% to 2.4%, so this works best when your rewards value exceeds the fees.

 You can make tax payments through the official IRS payment portal, which lists approved payment processors and their current fees.
+This method is particularly effective during tax season when you have legitimate tax obligations.

 Peer-to-Peer Payments